 The Same Standards Apply to Digital Property

-This statute makes a straightforward but important point: managing someone's digital assets carries the same legal obligations as managing their physical property.
-A trustee, personal representative, agent, or conservator who handles digital assets must follow the duty of care, the duty of loyalty, and the duty of confidentiality.
-Cutting corners with digital property can carry the same legal consequences as mishandling a bank account or a piece of real estate.
+This law makes a simple but key point.
+Managing someone's digital assets carries the same legal duties as managing their physical property.
+A trustee, personal representative, agent, or conservator must follow the duty of care, loyalty, and privacy.

 The legal duties imposed on a fiduciary charged with managing tangible property apply to the management of digital assets, including all of the following, if applicable: 1.
 The duty of care.
 2. The duty of loyalty.
 3. The duty of confidentiality.

-Limits on Fiduciary Authority
+Limits on Fiduciary Power

 A fiduciary acting within the scope of the fiduciary's duties is an authorized user of the property of the decedent, protected person, principal or settlor for the purpose of applicable computer-fraud and unauthorized-computer-access laws, including section 13-2316.